-Annual Conference: The 2019 Wisconsin Bed & Breakfast Association Conference is the organization’s 31st.
-It will be held November 12-13 at The East Side Club in Madison.
-If you’re interested in attending, contact Carla Minsky, email@example.com.
+Annual Conference: The 2020 Wisconsin Bed & Breakfast Association Conference is the organization’s 32nd.
+For up-to-date information and details of our annual conferences, see the conference page of our website.
+If you’re interested in attending, contact Carla Minsky, firstname.lastname@example.org.

 Download Images: If you are interested in photography from our website or our organization’s logo for use in an editorial story, contact email@example.com.
 Photo credit line should read WisconsinBandB.com.